-- Start Computer Setup. - Computers or tablets with keyboards: - 1.
-Turn off the computer. - 2.
-Press the power button, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - 1.
+- Start Computer Setup. - Computers or tablets with keyboards: - Turn off the computer. - Press the power button, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - 1.
 Turn off the tablet. - 2.
-Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - Select Security, make the selection for Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press enter. - 3.
-Select the hard drive you want to protect, and then press enter. - 4.
-Select Set DriveLock Master Password, and then press enter. - 5.
-Carefully read the warning. - 6.
-Follow the on-screen instructions to set a DriveLock master password. - NOTE: You can enable DriveLock and set a DriveLock user password before exiting from Computer Setup.
-For more information, see Enabling DriveLock and setting a DriveLock user password on page 49. - To exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes.
+Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - Select Security, make the selection for Hard Drive Utilities, select DriveLock/Automatic DriveLock, and then press enter. - Select the hard drive you want to protect, and then press enter. - Select Set DriveLock Master Password, and then press enter. - 5.
+Carefully read the warning. - Follow the on-screen instructions to set a DriveLock master password. - NOTE: You can enable DriveLock and set a DriveLock user password before exiting from Computer Setup.
+For more information, see Enabling DriveLock and setting a DriveLock user password on page 48. - To save your changes and exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.